ms8r/nxdoc/docs/confignx.rst

 environment.
-There, a software application is typically distributed by a commercial vendor as a self-contained collection of files which are shipped on a CD/DVD together with some executable installer program that can be run to install the files in that collection to run on top of MS Windows as a new application.
+There, a software application is typically distributed by a commercial vendor as a self-contained collection of files which are shipped on a CD/DVD together with some executable installer program that can be run to install the files in that collection as a new application.
 You basically trust the vendor that installing its application in this manner will not negatively impact any existing functionality on your system and not be at logger heads with other applications you have installed.